Search

 Implementing a new CX strategy requires strong change management because it impacts departments across an organization.

 CX change can sometimes meet the most resistance from people in charge of the current technology infrastructure.
-If a cloud-based migration is part of your strategy, for example, it could mean a big shift and a lot of work for the tech team.
+If a cloud-based migration is part of your strategy, it could mean a big shift and a lot of work for the tech team.
 It’s possible that not everyone will be in favor of it.

 The good news is that much of this resistance can be avoided.
 You just need to make sure you have the right strategy in place.

-1. Start at the top.
+2. Start at the top.
 To lead the charge for change, you need to get other leaders on board.
 If the people in charge of other departments are willing to act as ambassadors for your efforts, you’ll have a greater chance of success.

-1. Convey how these changes will help your business.
+4. Convey how these changes will help your business.
 Remember: Not everyone communicates in the language of CX.
 While it might be clear to you why certain improvements should be made, others might not immediately understand how changes in your tech stack and approach to CX will benefit the business.
 Make sure to clearly communicate the real benefits of CX changes to combat the problem before it ever starts.